Saturday 4th, July, 2020 to Saturday, August 1st.

 Underwater Mapping & Surveys, The Principles of Artefact In-Situ Recording, Artefact Registration, and Archaeological Photography, and Aquascan metal detectors/graidometers, The Wrecking Process and Ship Construction.

-The fees for the field school are: $1,600.00 US per week for the first two weeks for current university students and $1,750.00 US per week for Team members who are not currently students; for the diving and $1,000.00 US per week for non diving positions.
+The fees for the field school are: $1,950.00 US per week for current university students and $2,100.00 US per week for Team members who are not currently students; for the diving and $1,250.00 US per week for non diving positions.
 There are further discounts for members staying longer than two weeks.
 This is excluding flights and transfers, alcoholic drinks, diving and medical insurance and personal spending money.
 These fees are inclusive of all administration, breakfast, packed lunch on the boat, evening meal, drinking water, ice and cordial, tuition, and diving.

 If your application is successful, an invoice will be sent after acceptance of your application form, where upon the full field school fee amount is to deposited into ADMAT ’s bank account in the UK.